Running of the bulls: Stamford bull run

 The English town of Stamford, Lincolnshire was host to the Stamford bull run for almost 700 years until it was abandoned in 1837.
 According to local tradition, the custom dated from the time of King John when William de Warenne, 5th Earl of Surrey, saw two bulls fighting in the meadow beneath.
 Some butchers came to part the combatants and one of the bulls ran into the town, causing a great uproar.
-The earl, mounting his horse, rode after the animal, and enjoyed the sport so much, that he gave the meadow in which the fight began, to the butchers of Stamford, on condition that they should provide a bull, to be run in the town every 13 November, for ever after.
+The earl mounted his horse and rode after the animal, and enjoyed the sport so much that he gave the meadow in which the fight began to the butchers of Stamford, on condition that they should provide a bull to be run in the town every 13 November, for ever after.
 As of 2013 the bull run had been revived as a ceremonial, festival-style community event.

 Mock bull runs

-A variation is the nightly "fire bull" where balls of inflammable material are placed on the horns.
-Currently the bull is often replaced by a runner carrying a frame on which fireworks are placed and dodgers, usually children, run to avoid the sparks.
+A variation is the nightly "fire bull" where balls of flammable material are placed on the horns.
+In modern times, the bull is often replaced by a runner carrying a frame on which fireworks are placed, and dodgers, usually children, run to avoid the sparks.